mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

      - Regularization-base, Exemplar-based and Task-recency bias!
    - Assumption:
      - Old class-prototypes and variances are stored

-     -
+   - <embed src="https://mxahan.github.io/PDF_files/class_incremental_NCD.pdf" width="100%" height="850px"/>

-3. Chi, H., Liu, F., Yang, W., Lan, L., Liu, T., Han, B., ... & Sugiyama, M. (2021).
+6. Chi, H., Liu, F., Yang, W., Lan, L., Liu, T., Han, B., ... & Sugiyama, M. (2021).
 Demystifying Assumptions in Learning to Discover Novel Classes. *arXiv preprint arXiv:2102.04002*.

    - demystify assumptions behind NCD and find that high-level semantic features should be shared among the seen and unseen classes.
    - NCD is theoretically solvable under certain assumptions and linked to meta-learning (similar assumption as NCD)
    - *When is solvable:* Figure 1 explains all: Requires sampling in causality not the labeling in causality.
    - Care about clustering rule: Figure 3

-4. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
+7. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
 Automatically Discovering Novel Visual Categories with Self-supervised Prototype Learning. *arXiv preprint arXiv:2208.00979*.

    - leverage the *prototypes* to emphasize the importance of category discrimination and alleviate the issue with missing annotations of novel classes
    - propose a novel adaptive prototype learning method consisting of two main stages: